home-assistant/home-assistant.io/source/_integrations/garages_amsterdam.markdown

 ha_domain: garages_amsterdam
 ---

-The `garages_amsterdam` integration uses an API provided by the municipality of Amsterdam, to measure the occupancy of Amsterdam parking garages in the Netherlands.
+The Garages Amsterdam integration uses an API provided by the municipality of Amsterdam, to measure the occupancy of Amsterdam parking garages in the Netherlands.

-## Configuration

-To add **Garages Amsterdam** to your installation, go to **Configuration** -> **Integrations** in the UI, click on the button with `+ Add Integration` sign and from the list of integrations search for **Garages Amsterdam**.
-After this you will get a list of parking garages in Amsterdam that you can monitor.
-If you want to include multiple garages in your config, you repeat this process.
+{% include integrations/config_flow.md %}

 ### Sensor